NVIDIA/nv-ingest/helm/README.md

 kubectl port-forward -n ${NAMESPACE} service/nv-ingest 7670:7670
 ```

-The output will look something like this with different auto generated sequences.
+The output will look similar to the following but with different auto-generated sequences.

 ```
 nv-ingest-674f6b7477-65nvm